Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

-Hadron contamination is estimated by first fitting a sum of Gaussian functions for charged hadrons and electrons to the $\nse$ distribution in narrow $\pt$ bins.
-Figure \ref{Fig:PurityFits} shows examples of such fits for the $0.7<\pt<0.8$~\gevc\ and $3<\pt<6$~\gevc\ bins for 62.4 GeV data.
-There is also a Gaussian for merged pions that arise from track merging due to the finite two-track resolution of the TPC; these have a \dedx\ approximately two times larger than ``regular'' pions.
-Parameters of the Gaussian functions (mean and width) for each fit component are constrained using high purity electron and hadron samples.
-The parameters for electrons are fixed based on an electron sample from photon conversion in the detector material and the Dalitz decay of $\pi^0$ and $\eta$ mesons.
-For hadrons, we use the ToF at low and intermediate $\pt$ to select tracks with a mass close to the mass expected for that specific hadron.
-At high $\pt$ ($\pt> 3$~\gevc), pions and protons from $K_s^0$ and $\Lambda$ decays are selected, which are identified via secondary vertex reconstruction.
-At this high $\pt$ range a simplified fit model (three Gaussian functions: for electrons, pions and protons combined with kaons) describes the $\nse$ distribution well (see Fig. \ref{Fig:PurityFits}(b)).
-To improve fitting in the ranges where the kaon and the proton \dedx\ bands overlap with the electron band, we impose constraints on the hadron amplitudes: the amplitude of a Gaussian for a hadron there is limited by the values determined outside of that cross-over range, where hadron-electron separation is feasible.
-These fits are then used to calculate the hadron yields within the $\nse$ range selected for the analysis.
+For hadrons, we use the ToF at low and intermediate momenta to select tracks with a mass close to the mass expected for that specific hadron.
+At $p> 1.5$~\gevc, pions from $K_s^0$ decays are selected, which are identified via secondary vertex reconstruction.
+At high momenta a simplified fit model (three Gaussian functions: for electrons, pions and protons combined with kaons) describes the $\nse$ distribution well (see Fig. \ref{Fig:PurityFits}(b)).
+To improve fitting in the ranges where the kaon and the proton \dedx\ bands overlap with the electron band, we impose constraints on the hadron amplitudes: the amplitude of a Gaussian for a hadron is limited by the values determined outside of the crossing range, where hadron-electron separation is feasible.
+The Gaussian fits in $\nse$ bins are then used to calculate the hadron yields within the $\nse$ range selected for the analysis.
 Purity is defined as a ratio of electrons to all tracks that passed the quality and electron identification cuts.
-Figure \ref{Fig:PurityPheRecoEff} (a) shows the purity as a function of $\pt$ -- the overall purity is 90\% or better.
-Hadron contamination is only significant at 200 GeV for $\pt \sim 0.5-0.6$~\gevc\ and $\pt \sim 0.8-1.1$~\gevc\ due to the overlap of the kaon and the proton \dedx\ bands with the electron band, and the slightly more relaxed cuts used for that data set.
+The width of the momentum bins is determined by the available statistics.
+At low $p$ we use narrow bins (widths of 50 or 100 MeV/c) and at higher momentum ($p>3\ \gevc$ for 200 GeV and $p>2\ \gevc$ for lower energies) we adopted bin widths of 1 or 2 GeV/c.
+The relativistic rise of pion $dE/dx$ within a wide momentum bin could lead to a non-Gaussian shape of the pion $\nse$ distribution.
+To quantify how much this affects our measurement, we compared the purity in the momentum range of $3 < p < 6 \ \gevc$ obtained with very narrow bins (50 MeV/c) with that using a wide bin of $3 < p < 6 \ \gevc$.
+As the results from these two choices of binning are consistent, the binning does not have a significant effect on the purity.
+The purity as a function of $\pt$ is finally calculated using a correlation between the inclusive electron $\pt$ and momentum, the uncertainty on which is included in the systematic uncertainty evaluation.
+Figure \ref{Fig:PurityPheRecoEff} (a) shows the purity as a function of $\pt$.
+The results have similar shapes for all data sets.
+The overall purity is 90\% or better and hadron contamination is only significant for $\pt \sim 0.5-0.6$~\gevc\ and $\pt \sim 0.8-1.1$~\gevc\ due to the overlap of the kaon and the proton \dedx\ bands.
+To minimize systematic uncertainty due to hadron contamination, we removed the $\pt$ bins of $0.5-0.6$~\gevc\ and $0.7-1.2$~\gevc\ from the analysis.